-Teff comes in a variety of colors, from ivory to dark brown, so do not get confused if some of the flour or products are darker or lighter than others.
+Teff comes in a variety of colors, from ivory to brown, so do not get confused if some of the flour or products are darker or lighter than others.
 The grain doesn’t have a hull, so all teff is whole grain, regardless of color.

-According to Teff Tribe, an Australian producer of local teff, there is no nutritional difference between ivory and dark; however, the taste profile is slightly different.
+According to Teff Tribe, an Australian producer of local teff, there is no nutritional difference between ivory and brown; however, the taste profile is slightly different.
 Brown teff has a rich and robust, earthy hazelnut flavor.
 Ivory is milder, with a slightly sweet, chestnut-like flavor.